Canada at the 2016 Summer Olympics: Equestrian

 Canadian equestrian riders qualified a full squad in the team eventing and jumping competitions through the 2014 FEI World Equestrian Games and the 2015 Pan American Games respectively.
-Two dressage riders also qualified by virtue of a top finish from each of the individual FEI Olympic rankings (for North America) and the 2015 Pan American Games.
+Two dressage riders also qualified with a top finish from each of the individual FEI Olympic rankings (for North America) and the 2015 Pan American Games.
 The full team of 10 athletes was officially named on July 14, 2016.

 Dressage

 The Canadian team was nominated using the average of the top four results from January 1, 2016 to July 3, 2016.

 Eventing

 On July 29, 2016, it was announced Selena O'Hanlon was withdrawn from the eventing team (due to an injury of her horse Foxwood High, and replaced with Kathryn Robinson and Let It Bee).

 "#" indicates that the score of this rider does not count in the team competition, since only the best three results of a team are counted.